oph-design/CPP-Modules/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The CPP Piscine is a series of projects designed by Ecole 42 to a fooring in CPP-Programming. </br>It's comprised of 10 very small projects with exercises each.
-To get the task of each execise read the subject sheats.
+To get the task of each execise read the <a href="https://github.com/oph-design/CPP-Modules/tree/main/subjects">subject sheats</a>.

 <!-- GETTING STARTED -->